-In April 2017, the Department of Labor’s Fiduciary Rule begins to take effect.
-The rule becomes fully effective in January 2018.
+The Department of Labor is currently working on a new Fiduciary Rule, expected to become fully effective in January 2018.
 The rule will require financial services institutions providing advice to retirement investors to act in the client's best interest when they provide recommendations for a fee or other compensation.

 Scottrade has always been committed to helping clients meet their goals, but not all firms can say the same.
 To show that Scottrade is here for you, we’ve included some information and frequently asked questions that our clients, and all investors, should consider.

 - We don’t distribute our own securities.
 Our focus is on you.

 - We won’t be limiting your investment choices or changing our business model.

 - We make it easy to understand what you’re paying in fees and commissions.